dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 that specification](https://www.cs.umd.edu/~gasarch/BLOGPAPERS/social.pdf).

-Don't worry, though, we'll close the loop on this gimmick by completing `Fizzbuzz()` next post, where we'll have to implement a (verified!) helper method to convert a natural number to a string.
+Don't worry, though, we'll close the loop on this gimmick by completing `Fizzbuzz()` [in the next post](https://www.cs.utexas.edu/~ntaylor/blog/proving-2/), where we'll have to implement a (verified!) helper method to convert a natural number to a string.
 Hey, that's not a bad interview question in its own right!!

 ## Your turn - modify the spec